 We make a ton of training videos for our staff and other PTs around the world.
 Occasionally we share them on our blog so those suffering needlessly can see how our approach to hands-on physical therapy helps others to get back to the living the active lifestyles they want and deserve.

-If you are dealing with hip or back pain and would like to know how we can help, call us at (512) 693-8849.
+If you are dealing with hip or back pain and would like to know how we can help, call or text us at (512) 693-8849.

-Unfortunately, a stubborn case of plantar fasciitis doesn’t typically go away on its own and will usually get worse if you don’t get the right treatment or just try to push through the pain.
-So if you’re having heel pain and reading this article, our goal is to give you the knowledge you need to make the right decisions about treatment and get you back to the active Austin lifestyle you deserve.
+Unfortunately, a stubborn case of plantar fasciitis doesn’t typically go away on its own.
+Rather, it will usually get worse if you don’t get the right treatment or just try to push through the pain.
+So if you’re having heel pain and reading this article, our goal is to give you the knowledge you need to make the right decisions about treatment.
+We want to get you back to the active Austin lifestyle you deserve.

 More specifically, the aim of this article is to:

-2) arm with you extremely important information on how to choose the right plantar fasciitis treatment so that your heel pain doesn’t linger for years
+Arm with you extremely important information on how to choose the right plantar fasciitis treatment so your heel pain doesn’t linger for years.

-3) provide a number of self-treatment techniques to start easing your heel pain and get you back to the activities you’re currently limited from or unable to do (See video below)
+Get you back to the activities you’re currently limited from or unable to do.
+(See video below)

-I believe a big reason that plantar fasciitis becomes a chronic long-term heel pain for many people is that most plantar fasciitis treatment approaches do not fully address ALL the CAUSES of the problem.
-Most physicians and therapists are forced to rush from one patient to the next and simply don’t have the time to identify and treat all the potential causes of your pain (explained below).
+I believe a big reason plantar fasciitis becomes a chronic, longterm problem for many is that most treatment approaches do not fully address ALL the CAUSES of their heel pain.
+Most physicians and therapists are forced to rush from one patient to the next.
+Consequently, they simply don’t have the time to identify and treat all the potential causes of your pain (explained below).

-Another reason this injury is often unsuccessfully treated is that the potential causes of the problem are so numerous, so you can’t throw a ‘cookie-cutter’ set of treatments at every case of plantar fasciitis and expect a high level of success.
+Another reason this injury is often unsuccessfully treated is that the potential causes of the problem are so numerous that you can’t throw a ‘cookie-cutter’ set of treatments at every case and expect a high level of success.

-Every case is different and it doesn’t seem to be very selective or biased as to whom plantar fasciitis chooses to plague.
-Our patients with plantar fasciitis and other forms of heel and arch pain span a wide variety of body types and activity levels.
+Each case is different.
+Further, there doesn’t seem to be any particular ‘type’ or ‘profile’ for whom plantar fasciitis is more likely.
+Our patients with this and other forms of heel and arch pain span a wide variety of body types and activity levels.
 From ultra-marathoners to sedentary desk workers, a huge variety of people develop this debilitating condition and make their way to our clinic.

 “After suffering from chronic, debilitating and excruciating pain from plantar fasciitis for almost a year, I had given up all hope of ever being able to walk without pain again.
 By a miracle I stumbled upon Carter Physiotherapy.
 They made some custom orthotics for me, did hands-on manual therapy, and I could walk pain-free within two days.
 And my pain was so bad that I had to use a cane or crutches to get around on some days.
 I even went to three podiatrists who all used very conservative treatment methods which didn’t help me at all.
 I highly recommend Carter Physiotherapy.
 They get to the root of the problem and fix it.”

-As I alluded to above, the only way to completely get rid of this heel and arch pain is to fully address every causative factor you’re dealing with, which can be a very long list of things depending on the situation.
+As I said, there’s only one way to completely get rid of this heel and arch pain.
+And that is to fully address every causative factor involved.
+And there can be a very long list of causes, depending on the situation.
 Here are some examples of common and not-so-common causes of plantar fasciitis:

 Tight tissues in the foot